 That much I learned from other writers, but I wanted to experience this fruit for myself.
-So when I found a listing for red-seeded citron melon in the Seed Savers Exchange catalog in 2011, I had to send for some seeds.
+So when, in 2011, I found a listing for red-seeded citron melon in the Seed Savers Exchange catalog, I had to send for some seeds.

-I couldn’t grow melons of any sort in the cool, short summer of 2011, but this year I did better.
+I couldn’t grow melons of any sort in the cool, short summer of 2011, but in 2012 I did better.
 My single citron melon vine produced several round fruits, each no more than 7 inches in diameter and striped dark green on a pale green background.
 I picked the melons at the first frost of the year, in early October, and hoped that they would keep well on the cool tile floor of our entry hall while I spent the next several weeks canning and drying tomatoes, peppers, apples, and pears.
-Later I would try making some citron melon preserves, which are just like watermelon rind preserves except that you use all of the melon except for the hard outer rind and the seeds.
+Later I would try making some citron melon preserves, which are just like watermelon rind preserves except that you use all of the melon apart from the hard outer rind and the seeds.

 In early November one of my readers, Val, suggested that I have a look at a blog post by a writer in southern France concerning “jamming melons,” or melons d’Espagne.
 In Médoc, writes Mimi Thorisson, everybody makes confiture with these melons just after harvest, in early November.
 She suggests two variations on the basic confiture, one with vanilla and one with mandarin orange and ginger.
 Her recipe, I noticed, closely resembles American recipes for citron melon preserves.
 In her photos, the melons d’Espagne look just like my citron melons.